curious-containers/curious-containers.github.io/_pages/home.md

 Together, RED and Curious Containers support the [FAIR principles](https://www.force11.org/fairprinciples) for reproducible research.
 If you are new to the project, we advise you to work through the [RED Beginner's Guide](docs/red-beginners-guide).
 Examples can be found on the [Tawian](https://somnonetz.github.io/tawian/) meta-platform.

-For an introduction (in german), watch the following [talk at the deRSE 2019](https://www.de-rse.org/de/conf2019/talk/7LLTCN/) conference for research software engineering ([PDF Slides](https://www.de-rse.org/de/conf2019/talk/7LLTCN/slides.pdf), [Video](https://doi.org/10.5446/42497)).
+As an introduction (in german), watch the following [talk at the deRSE 2019](https://www.de-rse.org/de/conf2019/talk/7LLTCN/) conference for research software engineering ([PDF Slides](https://www.de-rse.org/de/conf2019/talk/7LLTCN/slides.pdf), [Video](https://doi.org/10.5446/42497)).

 {% raw %}
 <iframe width="560" height="315" scrolling="no" src="//av.tib.eu/player/42497" frameborder="0" allowfullscreen></iframe>